yehudasa/rgw-object-broker/README.md

 - A [Google Cloud Platform](https://cloud.google.com/compute/) account.

 ### Topology
-There are two primary systems that make up this demonstration.
-They are the Broker and its colocated CNS Object store.
-It should be noted that the Broker can be implemented to run anywhere.
-They fill the role of our micro-service provider.
-It is only for the purpose of this demo that we decided deploy the Broker and the CNS Cluster in the same location.
+There are two primary systems that make up this demonstration They are the Broker and its colocated CNS Object store.
+It should be noted that the Broker can be implemented to run anywhere They fill the role of our micro-service provider
+It is only for the purpose of this demo that we decided deploy the Broker and the CNS Cluster in the same location

-A second system will be the locally running Kubernetes cluster on which with Service-Catalog is deployed.
-This cluster will be our micro-server client.
+A second system will be the locally running Kubernetes cluster on which with Service-Catalog is deployed This cluster will be our micro-server client
 Please refer to the [command flow diagram](./docs/control-diag.md) for a more in depth look at these systems.

 ## Setup
 ### Step 0: Preparing environment
 - Clone [Kubernetes](https://github.com/kubernetes)
 - Clone [Service-Catalog](https://github.com/kubernetes-incubator/service-catalog)
-- Install [Google SDK](https://cloud.google.com/sdk/) and add `gcloud` to `PATH`.
-You must have an active Google Cloud Platform account.
+- Install [Google SDK](https://cloud.google.com/sdk/) and add `gcloud` to `PATH` You must have an active Google Cloud Platform account.
-- Configure `gcloud` user, zone, and project.
+- Configure `gcloud` user, zone, and project
 These are detected by the deployment script and required for setup.

 `# gcloud config set account <user account>`